 In a (bigger) Flink job / Ververica Platform deployment, what happens in case a task manager is lost due to some failure?
 Is it restarted on a different node?
 What happens to its state?

 Note: This section applies to Flink 1.5 or later.

-In case you loose one or more task managers on which your job was running, the following actions will be taken, depending on the configured restart strategy:
+In case you lose one or more task managers on which your job was running, the following actions will be taken, depending on the configured restart strategy:

 - Flink stops the job on all other task managers running it.

 - Flink will try to acquire the number of missing slots for the desired parallelism from the remaining task managers in the cluster, if available.

-- If there are not enough task slots available, Flink will ask the cluster manager (YARN, Mesos) to start new task manager(s) - not available (yet) for Kubernetes, standalone mode.
+- If there are not enough task slots available, Flink will ask the cluster manager (YARN, Mesos, Native Kubernetes) to start new task manager(s) - not available for standalone clusters.

 - Flink restarts the whole job based on its latest checkpoint or savepoint (whichever is newer).

-Please note that Flink's fault-tolerance model is based on checkpoints: you configure how often checkpoints should be started, and each operator then writes its Flink-managed state into a checkpoint file onto some distributed storage - mostly any distributed file system of your choice.
+Please note that Flink's fault-tolerance model is based on checkpoints: you configure how often checkpoints should be started, and each operator then writes its Flink-managed state into a checkpoint file onto some distributed storage - basically any distributed file system of your choice.
 Please refer to Flink's checkpointing documentation for configuration details.